sonologico/evtablet/README.md

 # Evtablet
 Single header libevdev wrapper for getting wacom tablet input in a simple way under linux.
+It has been useful to me in some projects and a colleague manifested interest in this simplified wrapper.
+I figured it might be useful to others.
+If you find anything wrong or need support for something, feel free to get in touch or contribute.

 ## Build
 It's a single header, so just include evtablet.hpp and both link with libevdev and add it to the include path.